Challenge

 Hi Fedility Screen Flow

 Check out the latest design!
-It displayed the key user journeys and thoughtfully included appointment details, accessible only to logged-in users.
+Every screen is optimized to provide immediate clarity, minimized psychological hurdles and interaction friction.
+Visual choices support quick scanning, especially for users with limited digital experience.
 I chose a blue color scheme to convey professionalism and trustworthiness, while the vibrant red logo symbolizes positivity.

 Home Screen